 A designation of a Heritage Coast ensures you’re not only walking on the most incredible coast in England and Wales, but that there is a plan to protect and improve access to it.

-About one-third of the coastline of England and Wales has been designated as Heritage Coast – and they are managed by the Countryside Agency in England and the Countryside Council for Wales.
+About one-third of the coastline of England and Wales has been designated as Heritage Coast – and they are managed by the Natural England and Natural Resources Wales.
 Unlike National Parks and Areas of Outstanding Natural Beauty (AONBs), Heritage Coast designation is non-statutory, and designations can only be made with the agreement of local authorities and land owners.
 However, the majority of Heritage Coast falls within National Parks, AONBs and the Jurassic Coast World Heritage Site – although some notable ones – like Flamborough Head in Yorkshire – stand on their own.

 Although most sites on the worldwide list are listed for their cultural reasons rather than their scenic views, the British sites are all great places to walk around.
 The historic Old and New Towns of Edinburgh in Scotland, the Pontcysyllte Aqueduct and Canal (left) in Wales and the Dorset and East Devon Coast in England are notable examples.

-On the British Isle’s 38-strong tentative list for new World Heritage Sites is – amongst others – the Bronte Landscape and Haworth Village in England, The Laxey Valley in the Isle of Man, Offa's Dyke on the England–Wales border, The Flow Country in Scotland and the whole of The Lake District.
+Some places on the British Isle’s 37-strong tentative list for new World Heritage Sites are - amongst others – the Bronte Landscape and Haworth Village in England, The Laxey Valley in the Isle of Man, Offa's Dyke on the England–Wales border and The Flow Country in Scotland.

 Perhaps not easy to pronounce, SSSI are at least easy to find – as there are more than 6,500 in Great Britain.
 These are sites which protect the nation’s best geology and wildlife.
 They include some of the most spectacular and beautiful habitats; wetlands teeming with wading birds, winding chalk rivers, flower-rich meadows, windswept shingle beaches and remote upland peat bogs.
 Some are huge – like the Lincolnshire Wash at 63 hectares and the North York Moors at 44 hectares – whilst others are much more modest in size.

 What’s important to us walkers is a designation of SSSI isn’t an automatic right of access.
 The best way to check for access is to look for the nature reserve bird symbol on Ordnance Survey maps and to see if there are Rights of Way nearby.
-In England, you can check Natural England's Nature on the Map website.
+In England, you can check Natural England's MAGIC Map website.

-For more information on SSSIs, visit Natural England here, the Countryside Council of Wales here and Scottish Natural Heritage here.
+For more information on SSSIs, visit Natural England here, the Natural Resources Wales here and Scottish Natural Heritage here.

 These are the very top of the SSSI tree – and represent many of the finest wildlife and geological sites in Britain.
 There are 224 NNR in England alone, many owned and managed by Natural England, from The Lizard in Cornwall to Lindisfarne in Northumberland.
 Within NNRs, there are more acronyms, like SAC (Special Areas of Conservation) and SPA (Special Protection Areas).

-There are also Local Natural Reserves (LNR) – of which there are more than 1400 in England alone.
+There are also Local Nature Reserves (LNR) – of which there are more than 1400 in England alone.
 LNRs are designated with access, the local community and wildlife in mind.